 Having been a member of the American Black Belt Association for 14 years and seeing excellent Martial Arts being taught in other schools across the country, Kyoshi Hanson made the decision to open the first Tamashii Black Belt Academy.
 The focus on teaching Martial Arts AND Life Skills such as goal setting, courtesy, honor and leadership is very evident at Tamashii Black Belt Academy.

 Kyoshi Linda Hanson 7th Dan

-Kyoshi Linda Hanson is from England, and started her Martial Arts career at the age of 14, in 1978.
+Linda is from England, and started her Martial Arts career at the age of 14, in 1978.
 She received her Black Belt certification through the Japanese Karate Association under the instruction of Sensei Keinosuke Enoeda in 1982 through the J.K.A and and was also recognized by the S.E.K.U.
 (South of England Karate Union)

-She immigrated to the United States of America in 1984 after earning a two-year college degree through the N.N.E.B.
+She relocated to the United States of America in 1984 after earning a two year college degree through the N.N.E.B.
 (National Nursery Examination Board) as a nanny.
-Once here, she continued to train in Shotokan Karate.
+Once here she continued to train in the Martial Arts.

-Kyoshi Linda's unique combination of martial arts training and a degree in Child Care has proven perfect for teaching martial arts to children of all ages in the After-School Karate Program, Little Tigers, Tamashii Tigers and in the evening program.
+Linda's unique combination of martial arts training and a degree in Child Care has proven perfect for teaching martial arts to children of all ages in the After School Karate Program, Little Tigers, Tamashii Tigers and in the evening program.